© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Maendy Round Cairn is a scheduled monument protected by Cadw under reference GM294.
 View the official record →

-Mynydd Maendy Round Cairn is a prehistoric funerary monument located in Wales, designated as a Scheduled Ancient Monument under Cadw reference GM294.
+Mynydd Maendy Round Cairn is a prehistoric funerary monument located in Wales, designated under Cadw's Scheduled Ancient Monuments register as GM294.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM294.

 Mynydd Maendy Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Maendy Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM294.